SS Vienna (1873): Final voyage

 In fair weather at 12:25 am on 17 September 1892, the steamer Nipigon was light and upbound in Whitefish Bay in Lake Superior towing the schooners Melbourne and Delaware.
 Vienna under Captain J.W.
 Nicholson was downbound from Marquette, Michigan and towing the schooner Mattie C. Bell.
 Both were heavy with a cargo of iron ore.
-Vienna and Nipigon exchanged signals for the normal port to port passing but the 191 ft, 626 ton Nipigon suddenly veered and rammed the 191 ft, 1,006 ton Vienna on the port side.
+Vienna and Nipigon exchanged signals for the normal port to port passing but the 191 ft, 626 ton Nipigon suddenly veered and rammed the 191 ft, 1,006-ton Vienna on the port side.
 Both vessels immediately dropped their consorts.
 Nipigon tried to tow Vienna to shallow water but after an hour they were still about 1 mi from shore when the ore-laden, mortally wounded Vienna dove into deep water.
 No one could explain why the Nipigon failed to obey her helm.
 Vienna was valued at $46,000 but she was only partly insured.
 Vienna's crew and papers were transferred to the lumber hooker Nipigon.
 Nipigon's stem and forefoot were badly crushed but she was not leaking much and she was able to proceed on her way.
 A tug towed Bell to Sault Ste.
 Marie, Michigan.

 Wreck artifacts

 The wreck of Vienna was discovered in 1975 by the United States Fisheries R.V.
 Kohvo research vessel while setting fish sampling nets.
 She was then extensively explored by divers Kent Bellrichard of Milwaukee, Wisconsin and Tom Farnquist, Director of the Great Lakes Shipwreck Historical Society (GLSHS) and the Great Lakes Shipwreck Museum.
 Shipwreck historian Gerred wrote of Bellrichard and Farnquist's dives to Vienna:

 They had made many trips to the wreck and brought up some interesting artifacts.
 Among them were a hand carved eagle atop the pilot house, the ship's wheel, wooden blocks, portholes, a telegraph bell, whistle pull, dishes, crocks, and a large grindstone.
 Farnquist, who is an expert on making lamps, book ends, and tables from wreck material, refinished the wheel.
 He mounted it against blue velvet with a polished frame of wreck wood.
 It is displayed at the Lake Superior College and will be donated to their future marine museum.
 The eagle also was refinished and donated to the museum ship, Valley Camp.

 Michigan's Antiquities Act of 1980 prohibited the removal of artifacts from shipwrecks on the Great Lakes bottomlands.
 The Michigan Department of Natural Resources and Environment (DNRE) 1992 raid on the GLSHS offices and Great Lakes Shipwreck Museum included seizure of artifacts that were illegally removed from the Vienna.

 Artifacts from Vienna's wreck are on display in the Great Lakes Shipwreck Museum as a loan from the State of Michigan by a 1993 settlement agreement with the GLSHS following the DNRE raid on the museum in 1992.
-Vienna's wreck in now protected by the Whitefish Point Underwater Preserve as part of an underwater museum.
+Viennas wreck is now protected by the Whitefish Point Underwater Preserve as part of an underwater museum.